Moving from a benefit to study

 Help from StudyLink

-If you don't stay on your benefit, you may be able to get a Student Loan to pay for your compulsory course fees.
+If your benefit stops, you may be able to get a Student Loan to pay your compulsory course fees.

 You may also be able to get: